-- NSSTC has embedded Science Counsellors within both ONI and Home Affairs.
-These senior appointments assist to coordinate capability and science and technology across Home Affairs and the ten National Intelligence Community agencies.
+- NSSTC has embedded Science Counsellors within other Government departments.
+These senior appointments assist to coordinate capability and science and technology across Home Affairs and National Intelligence Community agencies.

 - Trilateral Secretary level discussions on the National Security Science and Technology function indicate a much more strategic and aligned partnership between Defence, Home Affairs and the Office of National Intelligence into the future.

 The National Security Science and Technology Policy and Priorities, as foreshadowed in the 2016 Defence Industry Policy Statement, were agreed by the NSST IDC in November 2017 and were released by the then Minister for Defence Industry, Minister Pyne, in May 2018.

 In 2020 the National Security Science and Technology Priorities were updated with broad input, close engagement and agreement across the national security community and released on October 13, 2020 by the then Minister for Defence, Senator the Hon Linda Reynolds CSC.
 This is a thorough update to the 2018 Policy and Priorities, with greater consideration given to recent challenges such as national resilience and biosecurity.
 The updated Priorities can be found here.

 The six national security science and technology priority areas are:

 The ability to monitor, analyse and evaluate the implications of scientific and technological developments to prevent strategic and tactical surprise.

 The ability to collect, analyse, integrate, assess and disseminate intelligence with the accuracy, scale and speed required to support timely national security and intelligence decision making.